kubeflow/community/wg-manifests/charter.md

 1. Being involved with the release team, since the [release process](https://github.com/kubeflow/community/tree/master/releases) is tightly intertwined with the manifests/platform repository
 2. Testing methodologies (GitHub Actions)
 3. Processes regarding the [experimental](https://github.com/kubeflow/manifests/blob/master/experimental) components
-4. [Platform manifests](https://github.com/kubeflow/manifests/tree/master/common) maintained irectly by Manifests WG (Istio, Knative, Cert Manager etc.)
+4. [Platform manifests](https://github.com/kubeflow/manifests/tree/master/common) maintained irectly by Manifests/Platform WG (Istio, Knative, Cert Manager etc.)
 5. Community and health of the project

-Root approvers, or Manifests WG Leads, are expected to have expertise and be able to drive all the above areas.
+Root approvers, or Manifests/Platform WG Leads, are expected to have expertise and be able to drive all the above areas.
 Root reviewers on the other hand are expected to have knowledge in all the above and have as a goal to grow into the approvers role by helping with reviews throughout the project.